Frohrer/codux/README.md

 ## Overview

-codux extends the Piston engine to create a secure platform for executing publicly submitted code.
+Kiln extends the Piston engine to create a secure platform for executing publicly submitted code.
 Built with LLM integration in mind, it features:

 - Secure code execution environment
 - Support for multiple language versions